 Four major errors occur at the receiver end or its antenna:

-1. Receiver clock error: A receiver also has a clock for comparing with the clock inside the satellite for measurement of the signal travel time.
+a.
+Receiver clock error: A receiver also has a clock for comparing with the clock inside the satellite to measure the signal travel time.
 This clock has errors that are termed as “receiver clock errors”.

 - Coarse acquisition (C/A) code